 - Have a fast and effective system where the item can be noted quickly and you can get back to the task in hand.

 Both these points have ramifications.
 For the first, you will have to re-visit this point at another time.
-This is like the distinction in Getting Things Done between the Inbox for collection of tasks and the “What is it?”, and the subsequent sorting of the activity.
-I do have another way of sorting the tasks at the point of entry that enables skipping of this step – I will post on this time saving technique another time.
+This is like the distinction in Getting Things Done between the Inbox for the collection of tasks and the “What is it?”, and the subsequent sorting of the activity.
+I do have another way of sorting the tasks at the point of entry that enables skipping of this step – I will post on this time-saving technique another time.

 For the second point, one needs to have a good look at the system you are using.
-If it is too slow and cumbersome you need to ask is this the right tool for the job as often such tools would not then truly be utilised if they are causing more work and therefore reducing effectiveness.
+If it is too slow and cumbersome you need to ask is this the right tool for the job as often such tools would not then truly be utilized if they are causing more work and therefore reducing effectiveness.